 If you are looking to buy a control box check out Teds Fabs or the Fab Shop Good prices and good customer service.

-The back of the oven where the fan is.
-This was a mistake to box it in, it over heated because there was no air circulating around it I will soon open it up so it will stay cooler.
+The back of the oven is where the fan is.
+This was a mistake to box it in, it over heated because there was no air circulating around it.
+I will soon open it up so it will stay cooler...
 And spend another 102.00 to pay for education.

 You may have noticed that the oven is about 8 inches off the gound.
 Here is my solution.
 I built a cart that has a sliding rack.
 The inside of the oven has 2 rails that match up to the rails on the cart.
 I was powder coating on the rack but I found that the electrical gound was weak and the powder was not sticking well.
 Now I coat on a swivel hook and transfer the peice to the cart then slide it in the oven. slick as fresh dog poo.

-For those of you wondering I actually do have way to much time on my hands.
+For those of you wondering, I actually do have way too much time on my hands.

 Thanks for looking